aghilish/k8s-api/slides.md

   </a>
 </div>
 <!--
 Welcome to the Kubernetes API Overview presentation.
-In this session, we will dive deep into the Kubernetes API architecture, resources, and usage.
+In this session, we will dive deep into the Kubernetes API architecture and learn how to interact with it.
 -->
 ---
 transition: fade-out